TakeprofitTechnology/ReleaseNotes/Takeprofit hub.md

 * Symbols page search now supports slash-insensitive matching.
 * Fixed the “Export Channel Settings” feature on the Symbols page.
 The exported TSV now correctly uses each symbol’s actual Digits value instead of always writing 8.
 * Fixed the “Generate report” button getting stuck in a loading state after download.
 Resolved dependency on SignalR notification so the button now resets reliably even if the connection drops.
+* Option to execute at "Requested price" is added to risk profiles.

 ## Version 2026.4.9.648 (9 April, 2026)
 ### Changes